What are the Symptoms of Neck Pain?

 Your doctor at Garden State Pain & Orthopedics uses fluoroscopic X-ray to guide needle placement, then injects a numbing anesthetic and steroid.
 The local anesthetic provides immediate but temporary relief, while the steroid begins to reduce inflammation and pain in five to 10 days.

 Depending on the source of your neck pain, other treatment options include:

-This is a highly-effective treatment in which a needle is heated by radiofrequency energy then touched to the nerve, which stops pain signals from reaching the brain.
-Prior to ablation, a nerve block is performed to determine which nerves cause your pain so the treatment is precisely applied to only involved nerves.
+This is a highly effective treatment in which a needle is heated by radiofrequency energy and then applied to the nerve, which stops pain signals from reaching the brain.
+Prior to ablation, a nerve block is performed to determine which nerves cause your pain, so the treatment is precisely applied to only the involved nerves.

 A medical device called a spinal cord stimulator is placed under your skin, where it sends a mild electrical current to nerves in the spine.
 The controlled electrical stimulation interferes with pain signals from the nerve to the brain.

 An intrathecal pain pump is a small device that holds pain medication and is programmed to release the medication into the intrathecal space of your spine.